joanacircle/online-shop/README.md

 - Keep track of the total amount of items in the cart
 - Checkout
 - Simple and secure login system
+- The shop page utilizes responsive web design (RWD) for optimal viewing on all devices

 ## 🧰 **Technologies Used**